 Dress a little conservatively.
 If you look un-Indian you’ll already be attracting attention.
 It’s best not to add to that by avoiding revealing & tight clothes.
-Covering your legs, shoulders and chest are important.
+Covering your legs, shoulders, and chest is important.
 See our what to wear in India guide for more below.
 Draping a scarf across your chest helps a lot.

 Be aware of your surroundings and use your common sense.
 Avoid secluded areas in general – if someone is bothering you or tries to touch you the best thing to do is shout at them and make a scene, or seek a place where there are families.
 If you create a scene there will likely be many kind hearted Indians coming to your rescue.